 Contact Brian: (802) 448-0549 | Email

 Maroni was born and grew up in Gabon, a small francophone country on the west coast of Africa.
 He moved to Vermont in 2004 and graduated from Johnson State College in 2012 with a BA in political science.
 Maroni’s career in politics was launched that same year with an internship for Senator Bill Doyle during the Vermont legislative session.
 After graduating from college, Maroni worked as an organizer and canvasser for Vermont Public Interest Research Group (VPIRG).
 He met with extraordinary success as a canvasser, raising the most money for VPIRG in the organization’s history, and ranking among the nation’s top canvassers.
 VPIRG subsequently invited Maroni to work in their Montpelier office on major donor activities.
-Maroni’s position with Let’s Grow Kids as a field coordinator is a perfect fit for his love of meeting new people and learning from them.
+Maroni’s position with Let’s Grow Kids as a field manager is a perfect fit for his love of meeting new people and learning from them.
 He also enjoys snowboarding, being outdoors in the summer and, most of all, spending time with his family.

 Contact Maroni: (802) 242-0454 | Email